 2. If your child has any special needs, discuss them with the instructor or coordinator.
 It is helpful if you can offer suggestions as to how we can best serve the needs of your child.

 3. Parents may watch the first and last days of class only.
 Our pool deck is small and becomes very noisy.
-Also, we want the kids to focus on the instructors and build a rapport with them to ensure the children get the most out of the lesson.
-Feel free to wait with your child until class begins and come in for playtime during the last 5 minutes.
+In addition, we want the kids to focus on the instructors and build a rapport with them to ensure the children get the most out of the lesson.
+Feel free to wait with your child until class begins and come in for playtime during the last 5 minutes of class.

-4. Preschool and level classes will run for 50 minutes (45 minutes of instruction, 5 minutes of play time).
-Parent/Child and Small Fry classes run for 30 minutes (25 minutes of instruction, 5 minutes of playtime).
+4. Preschool and level classes will run for 50 minutes (45 minutes of instruction, 5 minutes of playtime).
+Parent/Child, Small Fry, and Individual Lessons run for 30 minutes (25 minutes of instruction, 5 minutes of playtime).

-5. Safety skills are required by the Red Cross to pass each level.
-A day may be set aside each session to cover these basic safety skills.
+5. Safety skills are requirements of the American Red Cross to pass each level.
+A day will be set aside each session to cover these basic safety and survival skills.

 7. Children over the age of five are not allowed in the opposite gender locker room.
 Please utilize our family locker room for this purpose.

-8. Please ensure that children take a shower and use the bathroom before their lesson.
-Children under the age of 3 or people who experience accidents are required to wear a waterproof swim diaper covered by a swim suit.
+8. Ensure that children take a shower and use the bathroom before their lesson.
+Children under the age of three or people who experience accidents are required to wear a waterproof swim diaper covered by a swimsuit.

-9. Please remove shoes before entering the pool deck.
-You are more than welcome to bring a pair of sandals to be only worn on the pool deck.
+9. Remove shoes before entering the pool deck.
+You are more than welcome to bring a pair of sandals to wear solely on the pool deck.

 10. Long hair must be held back with a ponytail or barrettes.